 Why is it important to have good financial instructions?

 - Target the right person: Readers are likely to engage in documents that write in the tone and words suitable for their expertise and interest.
 A financial expert doesn’t want to read an oversimplified financial translated document.
 Likewise, a newbie in the industry doesn’t gain benefits from reading an overcomplicated financial report.

 - Save a great deal of time: A foggy instruction or no instructions at all is likely to bring you an undesirable financial translation with mistakes that could have been avoided in the first place.
 Hours or days will be used on making feedback, correcting mistakes, and transferring the files between two sides.
-In contrast, a clear instruction can give you good-to-use documents with minor mistakes and less time is wasted on fixing errors.
+In contrast, clear instructions can give you good-to-use documents with minor mistakes and less time is wasted on fixing errors.

 - Minimize translation costs: Time is gold.
-Once you save time from the translating process, you can publish your documents sooner, making sure that your company is not missing out any opportunities.
+Once you save time from the translating process, you can publish your documents sooner, making sure that your company is not missing out on any opportunities.

-2. Make the most of technology
+#2.
+Make the Most of Technology

 The translation industry has long been mystified as a “human-only” industry while in fact, it’s assisted by many software and apps, especially the CAT Tools.
 With the help from Translation Memory (TM), CAT Tools allow you to cut down on costs as you don’t have to pay full price for words that have been translated before.
 By getting the most out of this technology, you’ll easily achieve both targets: best-in-class quality and minimized costs – or a cost-effective project.
 CAT Tools are even more useful for long-run financial translation projects.
 Because when the TM is getting bigger and greater after each project, the money you pay is lessened.